spurtcms/Writers-hub-theme/README.md

 ![Screenshot of spurtCMS using Presentation Tool to do Visual Editing](https://dev.spurtcms.com/public/img/Blog1.jpg)

-This starter is a statically generated blog that uses Next.js App Router for the frontend and [spurtcms][https://dev.spurtcms.com/] to handle its content.
+This sample blog is an excellent starting point to explore Next.js and spurtcms [spurtcms][https://dev.spurtcms.com/].
+Get it up and running in minutes.
+Modify and adapt it to your liking;
 It comes with a native spurtcms that offers features like real-time collaboration and visual editing with live updates using [https://dev.spurtcms.com/documentation/].

 The Studio connects to spurtcms, which gives you hosted content APIs with a flexible query language, on-demand image transformations, powerful patching, and more.
 You can use this starter to kick-start a blog or learn these technologies.